Why you need to keep your Vata dosha balanced

 - Self-massage or abhyanga with warm oil like sesame oil nourishes and hydrates the body.

 - Don’t add too much to your plate, to the point that you feel overwhelmed.

 - Listen to your body; it holds infinite wisdom.

 Ayurveda revitalizes you

-Want to learn simple tips to bring your vata back to balance?
+Want to learn simple tips to keep your Vata Dosha balanced?
 Contact me

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 The information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.
 If you are looking for advice from a trained ayurvedic coach, contact me here.